iojcde/iojcde/README.md

-~~Hi there 👋~~ fuck this I hate emojis

 Let's try it again :

-## Hi!
+# Hi!

-My username on github is JcdeA.
+My username on Github is JcdeA.

-I am a random middle schooler you probably have never heard about.
+I am a random middle schooler you've probably have never heard about.

 I am also an amateur dev by night.
 I don't really develop stuff that's very advanced right now, so don't expect too much from me.